veeso/termscp/docs/developer.md

 ## Implementing File Transfers

-This chapter describes how to implement a file transfer in TermSCP.
+This chapter describes how to implement a file transfer in termscp.
 A file transfer is a module which implements the `FileTransfer` trait.
 The file transfer provides different modules to interact with a remote server, which in addition to the most obvious methods, used to download and upload files, provides also methods to list files, delete files, create directories etc.

 In the following steps I will describe how to implement a new file transfer, in this case I will be implementing the SCP file transfer (which I'm actually implementing the moment I'm writing this lines).